mehedi-sharif/soulspring/content/_index.md

       with insurance; therefore, we are unable to accept any form of medical insurance or Medicare/Medicaid.  '
   - title: What can I do if no location is close to me?
-    content: 'You are welcome to visit our residential locations or plan a 2.5-day to 5-day visit using our “Outstation Client Packages.”
+    content: 'You are welcome to visit our residential locations or plan a 2.5-5 day visit using our “Outstation Client Packages.”
 All our locations have a substantial number of clients who fly in from outstation, including overseas, for their healing journeys with us.  '

 ---